sca-research/rank-cpp/README.md

 # rank-cpp

 A header-only library written in C++17 providing generic implementations of key rank and key enumeration routines.
+This library is a (slight) improvement over labynkyr and served as basis for the "Comparing Key Rank Estimation Methods" paper (CARDIS 2022), by Rebecca, Luke, and Elisabeth.
+An easy to use user interface with correlation and template based side channel simulations is provided via the repo ```rank-cpp-experiments```.

 ## Useful notes